 This is the section that can save you tens of thousands of pounds, so read it against your own history.

-Some EU, EEA and Swiss students may still qualify for home fee status or EU student finance UK support, depending on their circumstances.
-The recognised routes centre on settled status, pre-settled status, residence requirements, Irish citizenship and continuing-student protections.
+Some EU, EEA and Swiss students may still qualify for home fee status or EU student finance UK, depending on their immigration status, residence history, family circumstances and the UK nation in which they study.
+The main routes include settled or pre-settled status, protected citizens’ rights, Irish citizenship, qualifying family-member categories and continuing-student protection.

 People with settled or pre-settled status may qualify for student finance eligibility for EU nationals, subject to residence and other rules.
 The language matters: you may qualify, you can be eligible, you should check.
 Nobody can promise the outcome without seeing your full record, so this guide points you toward verification rather than immigration advice.